 We recommend the service from Relationship Hero where you can chat to someone who will listen to your concerns, offer advice on ways to manage your anxiety, and generally be there to hold your hand through these early stages of your relationship.

-If this is something you think you could benefit from, click here to chat to someone now, or to arrange a session for a later date.
+If this is something you think you could benefit from, you can chat to someone now or arrange a session for a later date.
 It’s all done from the comfort of your own home via video or phone call.

 1. Remember, you’re still getting to know each other.

 Not that long ago, this person you’re worried about impressing was a complete stranger to you.

 It might feel like a lifetime already, but chances are, you haven’t actually known each other that long.